jundalisay/superb/content/en/research/constitutions/cn/chapter-1.md

 All organizations and individuals using land must use it in an appropriate manner.

-Article 11 Non-public economic sectors that are within the scopeprescribed by law, such as individually owned and private businesses, are an important component of the socialist market economy.
+Article 11 Non-public economic sectors that are within the scope prescribed by law, such as individually owned and private businesses, are an important component of the socialist market economy.

-The state shallprotect the lawful rights and interests of non-public economic sectors such asindividually owned and private businesses.The state shallencourage, support and guide the development of non-public economic sectors and exercise oversight and regulation over non-public economic sectors in accordance with law.
+The state shall protect the lawful rights and interests of non-public economic sectors such asindividually owned and private businesses.
+The state shall encourage, support and guide the development of non-public economic sectors and exercise oversight and regulation over non-public economic sectors in accordance with law.

 Article 12